Polish and lubricate that old morse key and enjoy an evening of old-time radio fun.

 RST / Location / Name / Key / Transmitter / Power

-For contacts with non-ZL stations, exchange only RST / Location / Name.
+For contacts with non-ZL stations, you only need to exchange RST / Location / Name.

-We recommend calling “CQ SKN” rather than “CQ TEST” for clarity.
+We recommend calling “CQ SKN” (or just “SKN”) rather than “CQ TEST” for clarity and to help promote the event.

 We recommend exchanging meaningful RST, not automatic “599”.